View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Method

 The ultrametric term forces the optimization to find a hierarchical decomposition of the scene, while the Euclidean term serves as regularization.
 Note that the Euclidean term has the advantage of directly providing a gradient to all considered feature pairs, whereas the ultrametric loss only provides a loss to the active (maximal) edge along the path between two segments.

 As described in \cref{eq:ultrametric,eq:triangle}, ultrametric distances are defined on a graph.
-At each training step, we form an approximate graph by sampling 4096 pixels within the image, and connect each pixel to its 10 nearest neighbors, and use feature distances as edge weights.
-Minimizing the ultrametric distance of a positive pair $s_p$ means finding the shortest path between the vertices, and penalizing the longest edge on that path.
+At each training step, we form an approximate graph by sampling 4096 pixels within the image, connect each pixel to its 10 nearest neighbors, and use feature distances as edge weights.
 We use the binary partition tree algorithm~\cite{cousty2018hierarchical} to efficiently compute ultrametric distances during training.